balle/balu-wiki/virtualization/libvirt.rst

 Performance tuning
 ==================

-* Use virtio driver for disk and net this will give a machine direct hardware access (no emulation)
+* Use virtio driver for disk and net this will give a machine direct hardware access (no emulation - only for linux guests)
 * Maybe you have to load the kernel modules

 .. code-block:: bash